What is street dance slang?

 7 to Smoke – A battle involving 8 dancers in a ‘winner-stays-on’ format

 7 to smoke comes from Breakin culture and was created in 2002 by by Dutch b-boys Dutchbboyn and Got Skillz crew from Rotterdam.
-Thank you to D2MG for sharing this knowledge.
+Thank you to D2MG for sharing this knowledge and street dance slang.

 Help to grow this list